Updated for 2019!

 An RESP account allows you to save for your kid’s post-secondary education.
 It’s a tax-deferred account, meaning that returns earned on the account over the years are not taxed until your kid makes withdrawals in the future for eligible education expenses (tuition, accommodation, books…).

-Since the funds that are withdrawn will be taxed at their hands, they will pay little to no taxes since they are likely to fall in the lowest tax-bracket during this time of their life.
+Since the funds that are withdrawn will be taxed at their hands, they will pay little to no taxes since they are likely to fall in the lowest tax-bracket during this time of their lives.

 The best part with using the RESP is that the government matches your contributions to the account by 20% or more, up to $500 per year (and $7,200 total over the life of the account).
 This is essentially guaranteeing you approx. 20% in free investment returns.
 Add in Mr. Compound Interest, and your kid may get an opportunity to graduate college debt-free.